izzandienurrahman/SAS/README.md

 for the .ino files within DEBUG folder the steps are the same except that you open different .ino files

+*For easy database management, open XAMPP start Apache & MySQL go to web browser, type: localhost/phpmyadmin *from there on, create your db,table,insert contents of the table.

 STEP 1
 -------------------------------------------
 1.Open Arduino IDE using the given code inside RELEASE folder or DEBUG folder (if you want to debug)